What is COVID-19?

 Screening for COVID-19

 Upon arrival to the surgery center, our staff will screen you for COVID-19.
 Screening helps us diagnose and treat you and helps to protect other patients, our health care personnel, and staff.
-Please call us before your appointment and reschedule your appointment, if you are experiencing any symptoms, have been in contact with anyone with symptoms/tested positive for COVID-19 or have traveled internationally in the last 14 days.
+Please call us before your appointment and reschedule your appointment, if you are experiencing any symptoms or have been in contact with anyone with symptoms/tested positive for COVID-19

 - Please call ahead.
-If you have symptoms of COVID-19 (fever, cough, shortness of breath, sore throat, fatigue), been in contact with someone with symptoms/tested positive for COVID-19 or have traveled internationally in the last 14 days, please inform the front desk.
+If you have symptoms of COVID-19 (fever, cough, shortness of breath, sore throat, fatigue) or have been in contact with someone with symptoms/tested positive for COVID-19, please inform the front desk.

-- Please follow staff instructions, including wearing a mask prior to and during your appointment.
-The front desk may provide you with a mask and directions on precautions to take, including how to remain separate from other patients in the waiting room.
+- Please follow staff instructions prior to and during your appointment.
+The front desk may provide you with directions on precautions to take, including how to remain separate from other patients in the waiting room.
 We request that you follow all staff instructions.

 Please be aware that we report to public health authorities, including if any patient is under investigation for the virus that causes COVID-19.
 We may report to (or as directed by) the CDC, information about you for public health reasons, including to the local or state health department.